thefastesc/best-python-coverage-action-comment/README.md

 # best-python-coverage-action-comment

 Parse a Python coverage XML report and post a detailed comment on every pull request.
 Enforces configurable coverage thresholds on all files, new files, and modified files.
+Includes per file tables (new files/modified files).

 ![PR comment example](./images/pr-message.jpg)

----

-## How it works

-1. You generate a coverage XML report with `pytest` or `coverage.py` as part of your CI.
-2. On each pull request this action:
-   - Compares the base and head commits to identify **new** and **modified** files.
-   - Parses line coverage from the XML report for every changed file.
-   - Checks the overall average, new-file average, and modified-file average against your configured thresholds.
-   - Posts (or updates) a single comment on the PR with a summary, per-file tables, and a coverage histogram.
-   - Writes the same summary to the GitHub Actions job summary.
-   - Fails the job if any threshold is not met.

----

-## Quick start

-Add a workflow file to `.github/workflows/`:
+**Quick start:** Add a workflow file to `.github/workflows/`:

 ```yaml
 name: coverage